Updated 14th May 2018

-Assisi Aid Projects is governed by a volunteer Committee of Management who provide direction and support to the Assisi office team and overseas partner organisations.
-To contact the Committee of management email: email@example.com
+Assisi Aid Projects is governed by a volunteer Committee of Management who provide strategic direction and advice to the organisation.
+To contact the Committee of Management email: email@example.com

 Judith Ascroft (President)

 Judith Ascroft is a senior executive with expertise in international development and public health.
 Judith is currently an independent consultant and most recently has been Team Leader of a major DFAT initiative in Indonesia and the CEO of Nossal Institute Limited, University of Melbourne.
 Recognised as a leader, mentor and change manager, Judith has worked in the not for profit, public, private, and academic sectors and has enhanced her Board .and committee skills as both an Executive and Non-Executive Director.
 Judith has multidisciplinary and cross-cultural proficiency developed through extensive field-based work experience in the Asia, Africa and Pacific regions.
 Over the past decade her focus has been on: organisational leadership; governance; risk management; strategic and business planning; business development; representation; coaching; personnel management and capacity development of international teams; community empowerment; and participatory monitoring and evaluation.

 Tony is a qualified veterinary surgeon.
 He works for the Victorian Department of Environment and Primary Industries in a range of fields relating to animal biosecurity, animal welfare and trade facilitation.
 In 2008 Tony was awarded the Public Service Medal for services to Australia’s cattle industry through the introduction of the National Livestock Identification System.

 Tony is a long serving member of Assisi Aid Projects and was President of Assisi from 2008-2016.